tomlinsonk/civ6hof/README.md

 # Hall of Fame for Civilization VI

-EDIT: Some time after I made this, Civ IV released an update with a Hall of Fame.
-Yay!
+EDIT: Some time after I made this, Civ VI released an update with a Hall of Fame.
+I took down the FireBase app where this was hosted, so this repo is just for future reference.

 I was disappointed that Civ VI has no Hall of Fame, so I made my own.
-Live link: https://halloffame-a5852.firebaseapp.com.

 Features:
 - Store and display your victories